orlowdev/or-release/README.md

 #### Public

 According to the Semantic Versioning specification, releases that have a MAJOR version of **0** are not considered stable.
 Breaking changes for these releases bump MINOR version instead of the MAJOR one.
-These rules also apply if you use @priestine/versions.
+These rules also apply if you use @priestine/versions - by default, your versions will have MAJOR version of **0**.
 The changelog is created with MAJOR changes separate from MINOR ones, though.
 You can provide this option to exit the experimental stage.
 The closest release will be `1.0.0`, thus declaring public API.

-NOTE: this option is only applicable if you don't have releases with MAJOR version higher than **0**.
+Applying this option is irreversible.
+This option is only applicable if you don't have releases with MAJOR version higher than **0**.
+Otherwise, your project is considered to have public API declared already and you cannot publish `0.x.x` versions anymore.

 ## Caveats